MyUNiDAYS/unidays-dotnet/README.md

 ### Tracking Client

-Calls to the Tracking Client are similar to [get server url](#get-server-url) but rather than returning a URL, UNiDAYS sends the request and returns a response.
+Calls to the Tracking Client are similar to [get server url](#get-server-url); but rather than returning a URL, UNiDAYS sends the request and returns a response.

 It is a mandatory requirement that all Tracking Client calls are provided with a key, as the requests UNiDAYS send are signed.